Adimasi1/MoodSense/README.md

   - Top words used by each user (with smart filtering)
 - **WhatsApp Export Parser**: Supports Italian and English WhatsApp export formats
 - **REST API**: Easy to integrate with mobile apps or web frontends
-- **Fast Processing**: Batch processing for efficient analysis of large chats
+- **Fast Processing**: ONNX-optimized model for 5x faster inference with lower memory usage

 ---